Investor Deck

 The goal is not hyperbilirubinemia — it is controlled access to the Gilbert protective window.

-Why bilirubin has not yet become a practical drug.
+Why bilirubin has not yet become

 The therapeutic signal is real.
 But bilirubin itself has been difficult to translate into a scalable, orally delivered medicine.